CTDP/rfDynHUD/java/data/config/data/images/readme.txt

 There are two ways to load an image.

-1. Directly through the TextureLoader.
+1. Directly through the TextureManager.
-ImageTemplate it = TextureLoader.getImage( "image1.png" );
+ImageTemplate it = TextureManager.getImage( "image1.png" );
 TextureImage2D texture = it.getTextureImage();
 or
 TextureImage2D texture = it.getScaledTextureImage( width, height );